Setting the record straight: Why the CTF protects the privacy of its donors

 But the CTF doesn’t accept tax dollars.

-The CTF was purposely created with the idea that it would nether accept government funding or seek any charitable tax status.
-There’s an obvious principle at stake for a taxpayer organization taking this stand, but it also relates to the understanding that government money or government tax concession invites the government’s interfering hands.
+The CTF was purposely created with the idea that it would never accept government funding.
+There’s an obvious principle at stake for a taxpayer organization taking this stand, but it also relates to the understanding that government money invites the government’s interfering hands.

-The CTF’s founders understood that establishing the organization as a private, not-for-profit – that relied on no government funding or tax concession – was an important way to protect the private information of our supporters and donors.
+The CTF’s founders understood that establishing the organization as a private, not-for-profit – that relied on no government funding – was an important way to protect the private information of our supporters and donors.

 What we disclose